Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 <a name="cli-overview-command-reference-ap-diag-example-usage-1"></a>
 #### Example Usage

-Emits the diagnostics for the extension within the current working directory from all 6 clouds (production, blackforest, fairfax, mooncake, dogfood, mpac).
+Emits the diagnostics for the extension within the current working directory from all 6 clouds (production, fairfax, mooncake, dogfood, mpac).
 When you run `ap diag`, you get the `getExtensionNameInPortalRegistration` as a default extension name from `./devServerConfig.json`

 ```
 ap diag